 An employer’s workers’ compensation policy protects employees who are injured in accidents or conditions arising “out of or in the course of employment.”

-Louisiana Compensation Laws
+Louisiana Compensation Laws for Workplace Injuries

 The United States enacted workers’ compensation laws in 1910 with Louisiana following suit and created its own program in 1914.